SpongeBob SquarePants: Battle for Bikini Bottom: Windows version

 The Windows version features a series of mini-games and greatly differs from the console versions.
 In the game, SpongeBob's friends have been captured, and to free them, the player must play multiple games while collecting objects, including a game show-style trivia game where he must score 500 points to free the character from the cage.
 The player then takes control of the freed character in a game where the character locates more objects and battles the robots.
-Once all items are collected (money, magic shop items, Mermaid Man and Barnacle Boy's gadgets, SpongeBob's dressing clothes, and various pieces of a machine), SpongeBob must return the items to their rightful owners.
+Once all items are collected (money, magic shop items, Mermaid Man and Barnacle Boy's gadgets, SpongeBob's clothes, and various pieces of a machine), SpongeBob must return the items to their rightful owners.

 Game Boy Advance version

-The gameplay for the GBA version is much different as well, as it is a 2D platform game.
+The gameplay for the GBA version also differs from the other versions, as it is a 2D platformer.
 Rather than being non-linear, like the home console versions, the GBA version is level-based, although still visits most of the locations from the home console versions.
 Combat is much more limited, done through blowing bubbles onto enemies to turn robots off or back on; robots cannot be permanently destroyed, as replacements will appear through a portal in their starting positions, so enemies are used to solving platforming challenges.
 SpongeBob can ride a seahorse named "Mystery" on certain levels.
 Like other GBA games of its era, it uses a password system rather than saves.

 Plot

 Home console versions

-In Bikini Bottom, Plankton, the evil genius owner of the Chum Bucket, has built a new machine called the Duplicatotron 3000 to produce an army of robots, which he plans to control to steal the Krabby Patty Secret Formula.
+In Bikini Bottom, Plankton, the evil genius owner of the Chum Bucket, has built a new machine called the Duplicatotron 3000 to produce an army of robots, which he plans to use to steal the Krabby Patty Secret Formula.
 After creating them, he realizes that the switch on the Duplicatotron has accidentally been set to "Don't Obey".
 This leads the robots to seize control of the Chum Bucket out of Plankton and wreak havoc all over Bikini Bottom.

 Meanwhile, SpongeBob and Patrick are playing with toy robots and horses.
 SpongeBob and Patrick are bored with the toys and wish they could play with real robots.
 Patrick uses his "magic wishing shell", believing it will make their wish come true the following morning.
 SpongeBob wakes to find that his house has been trashed by real robots.
 He receives a fax from Mr. Krabs, stating that he would give SpongeBob a Golden Spatula for every certain amount of Shiny Objects he collects for him.
 Shiny Objects must be collected to open or activate various tolls throughout the game.
-Outside, SpongeBob finds a disappointed Plankton, who lies and claims that the robots appeared suddenly and kicked him out.
+Outside, SpongeBob finds a disappointed Plankton, who falsely claims that the robots appeared suddenly and kicked him out.
 Plankton convinces SpongeBob to help him back into the Chum Bucket by embarking on a perilous quest to find golden spatulas and get rid of the robots, secretly intending to regain control of them once back inside.